TECHNICAL & ANALYTICAL SERVICES

-Creedence Energy Services offers analytical and technical services headquartered in the Williston Basin.
-With the investment of a state-of-the-art analytical laboratory in Willistonn ND, Creedence can provide quick turnaround of the analyses necessary to optimize chemical programs and be responsive in times of need.
-Our experienced team understands the challenges of analyzing fluids in the Bakken and Three Forks and can overcome the complexities and matrix effects to accurately and reliably provide results.
+Creedence Energy Services offers analytical and technical services with our primary labs in the Williston and Permian Basins.
+With the investment of a state-of-the-art analytical laboratory in both Williston ND and Odessa, TX, Creedence can provide quick turnaround of the analyses necessary to optimize chemical programs and be responsive in times of need.
+Our experienced team understands the challenges of analyzing fluids in all majors basins in the United States and can overcome the complexities and matrix effects to accurately and reliably provide results.
 Combined with Creedence’s outstanding service, the addition of Analytical and Technical Services can diagnose challenges, develop precise chemical programs, and advance understanding of production systems.

 Elemental Water Analysis is performed in accordance with API Recommended Practice 45, Recommended Practice for Analysis of Oilfield Waters, EPA Method 200.7, and HACH Method 8221.
 All relevant species are detected and measured by atomic or ionic emission by Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES).
 Additional Water Analysis testing includes chloride titration measured by Mohr’s Method, pH measurement, alkalinity titration, colorimetric dissolved sulfide test, and Turbidimetric Determination of Sulfate with Spectrophotometer.